 This battery selector switch has four positions:

-OFF Power supplied to automatic bilge pump, CO detector (if so equipped), stereo memory, and optional corrosion protection system.
+- OFF Power supplied to automatic bilge pump, CO detector (if so equipped), and stereo memory.

-1. Use only Number 1 battery
+- 1. Use only Number 1 battery

-ALL Use Number 1 and Number 2 batteries
+- ALL Use Number 1 and Number 2 batteries

-2. Use only Number 2 battery
+- 2. Use only Number 2 battery